emacsorphanage/helm-gtags/README.md

 #### `helm-gtags-create-tags`

 Create TAG file.
-Please choose `default` as `GTAGSLABEL` if you don't enable `--with-exuberant-ctags` and plugin parser options.
+Please choose `default` as `GTAGSLABEL` if you don't enable `--with-ctags` and plugin parser options.
 If you use homebrew on MacOSX, you can enable those features by following command.

 ```
 # You should uninstall global at first if you already install global
-% brew install global --with-exuberant-ctags --with-pygments
+% brew install global --with-ctags --with-pygments
 ```

 #### `helm-gtags-parse-file`